SAP-samples/btp-service-metadata/metadata-exploration/README.md

 All the metadata files used in these examples are within the [v0/](../v0/) directory in this repository.

 In each example there's a convenience script that calls `jq`, pointing to the metadata files, and specifying the appropriate `jq` filter file.
 All these scripts are in, this `metadata-explorations/` directory, which is where you should be when you try to execute them.

+## Regular languages

+You may have your own tools to parse and explore too.
+Of course, you can also use a regular language (such as JavaScript or Python) to read in and explore the metadata.

+There is an example for Node.js in [Services with the most plans](#services-with-the-most-plans).

 ## Inventory exploration